AllanHoejgaardJensen/seed-rest-server-jee7/rest-services/descriptions.md

 ### Example of content versioning

-If a client puts `application/hal+json` in  the `Accept` header - that client will get the newest eiditon of content produced with the default projection from the target endpoint of the request.
+If a client puts `application/hal+json` in  the `Accept` header - that client will get the newest edition of content produced with the default projection from the target endpoint of the request.

 That might be `application/hal+json;concept=account;v=1` today and be `application/hal+json;concept=account;v=2` next week.